webdetails/cbf2/README.md

  * getBinariesFromBox.sh - Connects to box and builds the main images for the servers (requires access to box.
 Later I'll do something that doesn't require that)
- * cbf2.sh - What you need to use
+ * cbf2.sh - What you need to use to build the images
- * getClients.sh - An utility to get the clients tools
+ * getClients.sh - A utility to get the clients tools
- * startClient.sh - An utility to start the client tools
+ * startClient.sh - A utility to start the client tools

 ## The _software_ directory

 This is the main starting point.
-If you're a pentaho employee you will have access to using the _getBinariesFromBox.sh_ script, but all the rest of the world can still use this.
+If you're a pentaho employee you will have access to using the _getBinariesFromBox.sh_ script, but all the rest of the world can still use this by manually putting the files here.

 You should put the official software files under the software/v.v.v directory.
-It's important to follow this 3 number representation
+It's very important that you follow this 3 number representation

 This works for both _CE_ and _EE_.
 This actually works _better_ for EE, since you can also put the patches there and they will be processed.

 For EE, you should use the official _-dist.zip_ artifacts.
-For CE, the normal _.zip_ file.
+For CE, use the normal _.zip_ file.

 ## The _licenses_ directory

-For EE, simply place the _*.lic_ license files on the licenses subdirectory.
+For EE, just place the _*.lic_ license files on the licenses subdirectory.
 They will be installed on the images for EE builds.

 ### Released versions: